helen-tan/helen-tan/README.md

 ### Hi there, I'm Helen 👋

-- 🌱 I'm currently learning Java, Ruby and ReactJS, and looking to gain new knowledge on frontend technologies
+- 🌱 I'm currently learning Java and ReactJS, and looking to gain new knowledge on frontend technologies
 - ⚡ Fun fact: Avid Genshin Impact player
-- Hoping to display any new projects here on GitHub
+- 🤗 Hoping to be in a place with a good mentor in software engineering

 ### Connect with me: